mmjulkowska/MVApp/README.md

 #### Why identify potential outliers?
-For those familiar with large(ish) scale experiments, you have probably had to curate your data, removing outlier samples that stem from experimental errors or even mistakes made while recording data.
+For those familiar with large(ish) scale experiments, you have probably had to curate your data, removing [outlier](https://en.wikipedia.org/wiki/Outlier#Working_with_outliers) samples that stem from experimental errors or even mistakes made while recording data.
 This will help avoid making spurrious conclusions based on unrepresentative data.

-You likely identified these problem samples by simple graphical means, or based on their distance from the median in terms of the Standard Deviation or the Interquartile Range. [!!!
-INCLUDE LINKS TO STATS PAGE ON OUTLIER SELECTION !!!]
+You likely identified these problem samples by simple graphical means, or based on their distance from the median in terms of the Standard Deviation or the Interquartile Range.

 MVApp helps to automatically highlight potential outliers based on a single or multiple Dependent Variables, using various approaches.
 However, be careful, outliers should not be removed mindlessly.
 It is good practice to justify outlier samples, perhaps refering to notes or images taken during the experiment that might explain the unusual result.
 It is possible that a "potential outlier" is in fact a valuable, if extreme, result.